Webflow to React: Why and How I Switched

 As of this year, I've stopped recommending it and moved all of my own sites off the platform.

-The 4 sites below were once Webflow projects and are now all React:
+These 4 sites were once Webflow projects and are now all React sites hosted on Netlify:

 Will I ever go back to building sites on Webflow?
 It comes down to productivity.
 There are things I already miss about it but for me at least and my client it's a step in the right direction.